Here is some information you need before you arrive on the women’s campus.

 Because your well-being is our paramount concern, your completed medical forms—authorization, medical history, MMR immunization (required by NY state law) and physicians report—must be on file prior to arrival on campus.
 All undergraduate students are required by the university to be covered by health insurance.
 Please visit our website for more information and updates about medical forms, health insurance and immunizations.

 Your Yeshiva University ID card is an essential item when you arrive on campus.
 It serves as your dining and library card, and allows you access to the library, van services, and other facilities and buildings.
-Photo ID pictures will be taken in Brookdale Residence Hall Back Lounge on Wednesday, August 20.
+Photo ID pictures will be taken in the Security Office in Brookdale Residence Hall on Wednesday, August 24.

 The Office of Disability Services works with students with various types of disabilities including LD, ADHD, physical, hearing, visual, psychological and chronic medical conditions to actualize their full academic and personal potential.
 Before you start the semester it is important to find out what your responsibilities are as a student.